English Placement Test Sample

 d. difficulties in taking good vacation photos

-For the writing section of Shoreline Community College's ESL placement test, students must choose to write for the higher level or the lower level.
+For the writing section of Shoreline Community College's English placement test, students must choose to write for the higher level or the lower level.

-Here is an example of the Writing Section of the ESL placement test:
+Here is an example of the Writing Section of the English placement test:

 1. Explain two ways that some form of transportation has changed urban life.